openstack/openstack-ansible/doc/source/developer-docs/quickstart-aio.rst

         openstack-ansible-aio-build

-Be sure to replace ``public_key_name`` with the name of the public key that you prefer to use with your instance.
-Within a minute or so, your instance should be running and the OpenStack-Ansible installation will be in progress.
+Be sure to replace ``public_key_name`` with the name of the public key that to use with this instance.
+Within a minute or so, the instance should be running and the OpenStack-Ansible installation will be in progress.

-To follow along with the progress, ssh to your running instance and execute:
+To follow along with the progress, ssh to the running instance and execute:

    .. code-block:: bash